Monday, February 1, 2021

 If Schopenhauer's description of normal existence has similarities to the Buddhist analysis of duḥkha, then we can say that his description of aesthetic consciousness has similarities to what Buddhists describe as realizing a state of no-self (無我, Jp. muga, Skrt. anātman).
 It was Nishida who, to my understanding, was the first to clearly draw the connection between the continental European notion of aesthetic disinterestedness with the Buddhist idea of no-self when writing that:

-"the feeling of beauty is the feeling of muga (no-self) [...] beauty can be explained as the discarding of the world of discrimination and the being one with the Great Way of muga; it therefore is really of the same kind as religion" (1987, 217).
+"the feeling of beauty is the feeling of muga (no-self) [...] beauty can be explained as the discarding of the world of discrimination and the being one with the Great Way of muga; it therefore is really of the same kind as religion" (in Odin 1987, 217).

 “Therefore, bhikkhus, any kind of material form whatever, whether past, future, or present...all material form should be seen as it actually is with proper wisdom thus: ‘This is not mine, this I am not, this is not my self.’
 Any kind of feeling whatever...
 Any kind of perception whatever...Any kind of formations whatever...Any kind of consciousness whatever...all consciousness should be seen as it actually is with proper wisdom thus: ‘This is not mine, this I am not, this is not my self.’